Crowd watches a large red light projection of a giant figure on a castle wall at night.

 Autumn / Winter1 Oct – 31 Mar9:30 am – 5:00 pm4:00 pm

-Getting there – The castle sits on King’s Island in the centre of Limerick.
-It is a five‑minute walk from Limerick Bus Station and a 15‑minute walk from Limerick Colbert railway station.
-By car, the M7 (Dublin) or N20 (Cork) provide easy access; public car parks are available at Arthur’s Quay Shopping Centre and on‑street nearby.
+Getting there – Located on King’s Island in the city centre, the castle is a five-minute walk from Limerick Bus Station and roughly 15 minutes from Limerick Colbert railway station.
+By car, the M7 (Dublin) or N20 (Cork) provide direct access.
+Public car parks are available at Arthur’s Quay Shopping Centre and on nearby streets.
 Coach parking can be arranged in advance.

-Accessibility – The exhibition hall, courtyard, café and toilets are fully accessible.
-The steep staircases to the towers are unsuitable for wheelchair users; assistance dogs are welcome throughout the site.
+Accessibility – The exhibition hall, courtyard, café, shop and toilets are fully wheelchair accessible.
+The tower staircases are steep and unsuitable for wheelchairs.
+Assistance dogs are welcome throughout the site.